olegv142/esp32-ble-uart-mx/README.md

 ## Host API
 The host API implementation for python may be found in **python/ble_multi_adapter.py**.
 It supports all protocol variants using either physical serial port or USB CDC.
 The JavaScript API may be found in **docs/js/ble_mx_api.js**.
 Its used in the example Web BLE terminal application https://olegv142.github.io/esp32-ble-uart-mx/.
 The URL parameters may be used to configure the behavior of this application.
-For example the URL https://olegv142.github.io/esp32-ble-uart-mx/?dual&echo&xf opens terminal in dual dual characteristic configuration with extended data frames support echoing back every received frame.
+For example the URL https://olegv142.github.io/esp32-ble-uart-mx/?dual&echo&xf opens terminal in dual characteristic configuration with extended data frames support echoing back every received frame.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs: